Scott Smith (Chair)

 Tom is Chair of the board of St. Mary’s.
 He has owned and been involved in a number of industries including newspaper publishing and precision manufacturing and is a member of the Golden Triangle Angel Network.
 Tom has a Bachelor of Business Administration degree from Wilfrid Laurier University.
 Tom has served on the boards of the Catholic Family Counselling Centre and Wilfrid Laurier University and currently serves on their Counsel of Advisors.
 Tom is a member of the Kitchener-Conestoga Rotary Club.
 He served on several committees as a community representative before joining the board in 2007.
 Tom is married with two sons.

-Jim is a strategic generalist who started his career in the HR field and now works in the mobile payments and charitable giving space.
+Jim is currently the AVP of Innovation at Manulife Canada.
 He previously held executive operational positions in the healthcare software/IT industry as Vice-President Operations for Agfa-Gevaert and Medicalis, a joint venture with Harvard teaching affiliate Brigham & Women’s Hospital.
 In addition to serving on the St. Mary’s Board of Trustees and the Mission & Governance committee, Jim has been involved with a variety of not-for-profit and industry association boards as well as the Healthcare IT program advisory committee at Conestoga College.
 Jim lives in Kitchener and is married with four children.